GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 Engagement metrics offer a deeper understanding of how users interact with your intranet.
 They include:

-* Social interactions: Metrics such as comments, likes, and shares can indicate user engagement with the content on your intranet.
+* **Social interactions**: Metrics such as comments, likes, and shares can indicate user engagement with the content on your intranet.
-* Participation in polls or surveys: High participation rates may suggest that users feel a sense of community and involvement.
+* **Participation in polls or surveys**: High participation rates may suggest that users feel a sense of community and involvement.
-* Downloads: The number of downloads of resources like PDFs, guidelines, or forms can show how actively users are using these resources.
+* **Downloads**: The number of downloads of resources like PDFs, guidelines, or forms can show how actively users are using these resources.
-* Completion of online training courses: Tracking completion rates can offer insights into the level of user engagement and the effectiveness of the resources provided.
+* **Completion of online training courses**: Tracking completion rates can offer insights into the level of user engagement and the effectiveness of the resources provided.
-* Forum participation: Metrics like the number of new threads, responses to existing threads, or views on a thread can offer insights into user engagement levels.
+* **Forum participation**: Metrics like the number of new threads, responses to existing threads, or views on a thread can offer insights into user engagement levels.
-* Use of search box: This can provide insights into whether users are able to find what they need.
+* **Use of search box**: This can provide insights into whether users are able to find what they need.
-* Attendance at virtual events or webinars: Tracking attendance or registration rates can be a useful engagement metric.
+* **Attendance at virtual events or webinars**: Tracking attendance or registration rates can be a useful engagement metric.

 These metrics can reveal how well your intranet fosters communication and collaboration, and they can also indicate the effectiveness of your content strategy.